 * replace machine2 IP with your Machine 2 IP

-you are done doing the settings for the login without password in linux base system.
+Settings for the login without password in Linux base system is done now.

 root@inertiagroups:~# ssh machine2-IP